 Tools for Testing Page Speed

-GTMetrix: A free tool made specifically for checking page speed as well as determining what needs to be optimized in order to improve the site’s overall load time.
-This plugin also has a premium option that provides even more features so it may be worth looking into if you have some extra money to spend on optimizing your website.
+GTMetrix: A free tool made specifically for checking page speed as well as determining what needs to be optimized to improve the site’s overall load time.
+This plugin also has a premium option that provides even more features, so it may be worth looking into if you have some extra money to spend on optimizing your website.

-This is one of the best ways around getting quick tips because instead of reading through an article or watching a video that explains how everything works, you can simply utilize tools built by experts who know exactly what they’re doing because they’ve been involved with page speed for years.
+This is one of the best ways to get quick tips because instead of reading through an article or watching a video explaining how everything works, you can simply utilize tools built by experts who know exactly what they’re doing because they’ve been involved with page speed for years.

 Page Speed Online: A tool from Google itself, so everything you’d need to know about page speed can be found here & it’s something any website owner should look into using because it provides a wealth of information on how to improve your site based on both basic advice as well as advice built around the specific plugins & themes being used on a particular site.

 Google Site Kit: A service that allows you to optimize your site for search engines & improve page speed.
 This is only available in select countries so check to see if it’s available before signing up.